kenBayama/AXAClim/README.md

         Casting appropriate data types to the columns that requires it

-The result are stored in **the src/data/processed/exercice1 folder** in parquet format
+The result are stored in **the src/data/processed/exercice1 folder** in avro format